devopness/devopness/docs/virtual-hosts/add-virtual-host.md

 {% note %}

+**NOTE**: For virtual hosts of type `Server IP address` ("ip-based virtual host"), please make sure:

+    - the virtual host *hostname* is the IP address of the server to which the virtual host was successfully deployed

+{% endnote %}

+{% note %}

 **NOTE**: For virtual hosts of type `Domain name` ("name-based virtual host") please make sure:

-- &#45; a DNS record with the same name of the "name-based virtual host" exists
+    - a DNS record with the same name of the "name-based virtual host" exists

-- &#45; the DNS record is pointing to the IP address of the server to which the virtual host was successfully deployed
+    - the DNS record is pointing to the IP address of the server to which the virtual host was successfully deployed

-&nbsp;

 Follow the steps below to configure a DNS record pointing to your server: